Bee the Change

 In Kenya, scientists made the remarkable discovery that elephants are scared or wary of bees!
 The elephants have even adopted a special call used to warn the rest of the herd when they are in the vicinity of bees (Soltis, 2014).
 Experiments were conducted by using the sound of bees and the results showed that elephants walked away when they hear the sound of the disturbed bees (King, 2007).
 In Zimbabwe, researchers found similar results when they mounted beehives in trees that often were damaged by wild elephants (Karidozo, 2005).

-As such, beehive fencing is a new and sustainable solution to avoid crop raiding in areas highly trafficked by elephants.
+Dr. Lucy King developed the concept of beehive fencing, as a new and sustainable solution to avoid crop raiding in areas highly trafficked by elephants.
 Whilst electric fencing goes against nature, beehive fences use connections in nature as the solution.
 It is a solution that provides a plethora of benefits for all involved.
 The resident communities benefit through the sales of honey and the reduction of elephant-caused damage and destruction of their crops.
 The pollination work of the bees increases biodiversity and even increases the yield of the crop that they protect.
 As a result of strategically placed beehive fences, elephants and humans can share the same area in harmony.

 Elephants and bees have something in common: as keystone species, they make life possible for others.
 They play an important role in maintaining the ecosystem they are part of.
 The removal of a keystone species will have drastically negative consequences which will directly affect the many other species that depend on them.
 Honeybees are keystone species because they are pollinators.
 About 33% of the crops in the world depend on pollination by animals such as bees and 60–90% of plant species depend on animal pollinators (Kremen, 2007).
 Elephants make life possible for others by creating grass fields, trails and water access points.
 In areas with a dense canopy, elephants open up patches of forest.
 These light gaps will turn into grass fields and increases the biodiversity of the forest.
 Many plant species also depend on elephants for seed dispersal and germination.
 The diet of elephants contains a lot of seeds, which they will spread through their dung kilometers away.
 The fibrous dung is rich in minerals and an excellent fertilizer.
 It provides the perfect conditions for seeds to germinate and for fungi to grow.